KomodoPlatform/developer-docs/docs/nSPV/README.md

 </collapse-text>

-### stop
+## stop

 **stop**

-Stops the instance of nSPV binary that is accessible by the port specifies in the curl command.
+Stops the nSPV instance associated with the port specified in the curl command.

 #### Arguments